matamadio/HazardRiskScripts/scripts/HazardStats/Readme.md

 1. Prepare input

 - Put 1 shapefile to use for zonal extraction and 1 or more raster in a dedicated folder.
-- Be sure the shapefile and the rasters have the same PROJECTED (meters) CRS.
+- Be sure the shapefile and the rasters have the same CRS.

 2. Run script